-A student who failed a nursing course or was dismissed from another nursing school will NOT be accepted in the Nursing program.
+A student who failed a nursing course or was dismissed from another nursing school within the last 10 years will NOT be accepted in the Nursing program.
+EIC ADN students are not permitted to transfer into the EIC BSN program.
+BSN students who want to transfer to the ADN Program must re-apply but acceptance is not guaranteed.